 The school’s more targeted SEND budget covers the cost of additional support required by students identified as SEND pupils.

-Targeted funding (known as GRIP funding- Graduated Response for Individual Pupil) can be obtained from the LA if a student is felt to be a ‘high needs’ student due to an underlying ‘learning need’ but is not subject to a Statement of Special Educational Needs (Statement) or an Education & Health Care Plan (EHC)
+Targeted funding (known as inclusion funding) can be obtained from the LA if a student is felt to be a ‘high needs’ student due to an underlying ‘learning need’ but is not subject to an Education & Health Care Plan (EHC)

-Targeted funding (known as TAPS funding – Temporary Additional Pupil Support) that can be obtained from the LA if a student is felt to be a ‘high needs’ student due to an underlying social, emotional or mental health need but is not subject to a Statement of Special Educational Needs(Statement) or an Education & Health Care Plan (EHC).
+Targeted funding (known as TAPS funding – Temporary Additional Pupil Support) that can be obtained from the LA if a student is felt to be a ‘high needs’ student due to an underlying social, emotional or mental health need but is not subject to an Education & Health Care Plan (EHC).
 Students eligible for this support have no underlying learning difficulties.

-Targeted funding (known as ETAEYS funding- Enhanced Temporary Additional Early Needs Support) is available from the LA for Early Years children after their second birthday until they start Reception.
+Targeted funding (known as Early Years Inclusion Funding) is available from the LA for Early Years children after their second birthday until they start Reception.
 It is available for those children that are experiencing specific barriers to learning.

-Specific funds are allocated to high-needs students with Statements or EHCs (this sum covers the educational additional cost for these individual students above the Government’s notional figure) who will have life-long needs.
+Specific funds are allocated to high-needs students with EHCPs (this sum covers the educational additional cost for these individual students above the Government’s notional figure) who will have life-long needs.